Fiery testimony from ex-LMPD chief on officer’s termination in Breonna Taylor case

 LOUISVILLE, Ky.
 (WAVE) - One of the officers involved in the Breonna Taylor case is fighting for his job.

 The Merit Board hearings for former LMPD Sgt.
-Joshua Jaynes continued Tuesday with questioning of the department’s former chief, Yvette Gentry.
+Joshua Jaynes continued Tuesday with the questioning of the department’s former chief, Yvette Gentry.

 >> COMPLETE COVERAGE: The Breonna Taylor case